-The B.S. in electrical engineering program provides broad knowledge in basic and engineering sciences.
+The Bachlor of Science in Electrical Engineering program provides broad knowledge in basic and engineering sciences.
 The curriculum provides thorough knowledge of the field of electrical engineering.
 A manufacturing emphasis within BSEE is available to students admitted to the Center for Manufacturing Excellence (CME) Program.
 All other BSEE students follow the general program.

 Minimum Total Credit Hours: 128

-Mission Statement The mission of the electrical engineering department is to provide quality education to the students of the department.
+The mission of the electrical and computer engineering department is to provide quality education to the students of the department.

 Statement of Goals

 - To provide high quality instruction and intellectual stimulation for the students